Packing list for cycle touring |

 - Mobile phone

-Optional, taken only when useful, certainly not to Peru.
+Optional, taken only when useful

 Camping